Modeling nonlinear scales for dynamical dark energy cosmologies with COLA: Conclusion

 In this work, we have built an emulator for the nonlinear boost assuming the $w_0w_a$CDM cosmological model using a suite of 1400 COLA simulations, two for each of the 700 cosmologies in the training set to account for pairing-and-fixing.
 To evaluate the accuracy of the neural network, we ran a pair of simulations for each of the 200 cosmologies in the test set.
 The total computational cost of all simulations is estimated at 153.600 CPU-hours.
 A simple connected neural network with a trainable activation function can reproduce the test set boosts at $0.1\%$ error.
 The computational cost of the simulation suite could potentially be lowered by using an alternative sampling algorithm for the training set cosmologies: the Sobol sequence~\cite{Sobol}, which has been shown to improve emulation errors compared to Latin hypercube sampling~\cite{Chen_2025}.

 We have compared our COLA emulator to a benchmark $N$-body emulator, chosen as \euclidemutwo.
 We test an additional nonlinear prescription common to analyses of extended cosmological models without $N$-body simulations: using $N$-body boosts at the projected $\Lambda$CDM cosmology (\textit{i.e.}, setting $w_0 = -1$ and $w_a$ = 0), an approach we denote as \eetwo~$\Lambda$CDM.
 We compare nonlinear models in two manners: at the boost level, shown in Figure~\ref{fig:errors}, and at the level of a simulated cosmic shear analysis akin to LSST-Y1, assuming \euclidemutwo~ as the true nonlinear model.
 In the data analysis, to account for possible variations in the cosmological parameters when beyond-$\Lambda$CDM models are analyzed, we define fiducial cosmologies scattered across the parameter space, including outside $\Lambda$CDM, with significant variations in $\Omega_m$ and $\sigma_8$.
 We have assessed the goodness-of-fit degradation, shown in Figure~\ref{fig:dchi2-histogram}, and parameter constraint biases, shown in Figures \ref{fig:triangle-ee2ref}, \ref{fig:triangle-whi_wahi} and \ref{fig:1d_biases}.
 We find that, at the boost level, our emulator can reproduce the benchmark emulator results with less than $2\%$ error at $k = 1 \, h/\mathrm{Mpc}$, while \textsc{EE2} $\Lambda$CDM produces $7.5\%$ errors at the same scales.
 As for the simulated analysis, we find that our COLA-based emulator can provide unbiased constraints compared to \euclidemutwo: all 1D biases are well within $0.3\sigma$, even for the most aggressive angular cutoffs and exotic fiducial cosmologies with extreme values of $\Omega_m$, $\sigma_8$, or outside $\Lambda$CDM.
 Furthermore, all 7D figures of bias are below 0.35.
 At the precision level expected for the first year of LSST observations, the COLA emulator yields constraints equivalent to those obtained using \euclidemutwo~for scales up to $k \approx 3 \, h/\mathrm{Mpc}$, comparable to our Cutoff 2.
+We used cosmic shear as a simple test, but our methodology also applies to the 3x2pt analysis, which includes galaxy clustering and galaxy-galaxy lensing 2-point correlation functions, as well as CMB lensing.

+At the scales investigated in our work, the matter power spectrum is affected not only by nonlinear gravitational effects, but also baryonic feedback processes~\cite{Mead:2015yca, Mead:2016zqy, Mead:2020vgs}, which suppress the matter power spectrum at very small scales.
+Studies about correcting COLA simulations with baryonic effects~\cite{cola_baryons, baryonification} are left for future work.